qsniyg/ksp_stuff/README.md

 A modulemanager patch which changes the stock Mobile Processing Lab to rebalance it for a more challenging experience and to promote a different usage pattern.
-The lab now weighs a great deal more and costs a lot more, to encourage rather building one big lab than many small ones.
+The lab now weighs a great deal more and costs a lot more (and is a lot bigger), to encourage rather building one big lab than many small ones.
 The science rewards from using the lab is fixed at exactly 2 times the science provided with no bonusses for the location of the lab.
 The location of the experiments do however influence it.
 The idea being to promote building a single station,